 The Chronicle of Higher Education rated the University of Arkansas as the 7th fastest-growing public university in the country.

-The National Jurist ranked the U of A School of Law as one of the top two best values among American law schools.
+The National Jurist ranked the U of A School of Law as one of the top five best values among American law schools.